Skip to content

 Now you are ready to use this form for your associations.
 Click on the “Link Forms” tab.
 You’ll notice that in this example, there are no associations linked to our General Form, and one association linked to the Basic Form.

-First, highlight the General Form, then use the check boxes to select the associations you wish to link to that form:
+First, click the form from the Forms side on the left of the page, then use the check boxes to select the associations you wish to link to that form:

 After you click “Save” you’ll see that you now have individualized links for each association.
-These links are very important as each unique link will land the user on the General Form for their specific association.
+These links are very important as each unique link will the the user to the form for their association.

 Testing the Form